 1. The "F*** You" Factor

 When you have no mortgage, your monthly burn rate collapses.
-My mandatory expenses dropped from $3,500/month to $1,800/month (taxes, insurance, utilities, food).
+Mandatory expenses can drop from $3,500/month to $1,800/month (taxes, insurance, utilities, food).

-This means I can survive on a part-time job.
-I can quit a toxic boss tomorrow.
-I can start a business (which I did).
-That flexibility is worth more to me than a theoretical 8% return.
+This means surviving on a part-time job is possible.
+You can quit a toxic boss tomorrow.
+You can start a business.
+That flexibility is worth more than a theoretical 8% return for many people.

 2. Risk Mitigation

-In 2020, when the world shut down, I didn't panic about losing my house.
-I knew that even if my income went to zero, I could pay my property taxes by delivering pizzas if necessary.
+In 2020, when the world shut down, homeowners without mortgages didn't panic about losing their homes.
+Even if income went to zero, property taxes could be paid with a minimum-wage job if necessary.

 Investing the money carries market risk.
 Paying off debt carries zero risk.
 It is a guaranteed 3.5% return.